datawire/ambassador-docs/docs/code/latest/quick-start/go.md

 3. Create an intercept, which will tell Telepresence to send traffic to the service in our container instead of the service in the cluster.

-    When prompted for ingress configuration, you need to enter <strong>edge-stack.ambassador</strong> as your DNS for the first and last question.
+    When prompted for ingress configuration, you need to enter <strong>edge-stack.ambassador</strong> as your DNS for the first and last questions.
 For the remaining questions, the default values are correct.

   <UserInterceptCommand language="go" />